 Yellow bird of paradise goes by numerous other common names including bird of paradise, bird of paradise bush, bird of paradise shrub, desert bird of paradise, Mexican bird of paradise, and paradise poinciana.

-Additionally, the yellow bird of paradise has undergone many scientific name changes.
+Additionally, yellow bird of paradise has undergone many scientific name changes.
 The correct name is now Erythrostemon gilliesii but the former name Caesalpinia gilliesii is persistent and still commonly cited.

 No wonder people are confused about the birds of paradise!
-This is why the use of a currently accepted scientific name to properly identify plants is important.

 Did you enjoy this article?